dankorotin/ton-tutorials/README.md

 - Implement checks for network type and bounceability flags in user-friendly addresses.
 - Gain a practical understanding of how bounceability affects transactions.

-#### 2.4.
-Internal Messages 🚧 **Coming soon!** 🚧

-- Everything you need to know about modes, flags, and more!

----

-## ✍️ Feedback

-Feel free to create issues and/or pull requests.